Craps: Multiple different bets

 A player may wish to make multiple different bets.
 For example, a player may be wish to bet $1 on all hard ways and the horn.
 If one of the bets win the dealer may automatically replenish the losing bet with profits from the winning bet.
 In this example, if the shooter rolls a hard 8 (pays 9:1), the horn loses.
 The dealer may return $5 to the player and place the other $4 on the horn bet which lost.
-If the player does not want the bet replenished, he or she should request any or all bets be taken down.
+If the player does not want the bet replenished, they should request any or all bets be taken down.

 Working and not working bets

 A working bet is a live bet.
 Bets may also be on the board, but not in play and therefore not working.
 Pass line and come bets are always working meaning the chips are in play and the player is therefore wagering live money.
 Other bets may be working or not working depending whether a point has been established or player's choice.
 Place and buy bets are working by default when a point is established and not working when the point is off unless the player specifies otherwise.
 Lay bets are always working even if a point has not been established unless the player requests otherwise.
 At any time, a player may wish to take any bet or bets out of play.
 The dealer will put an "Off" button on the player's specific bet or bets; this allows the player to keep his chips on the board without a live wager.
-For example, if a player decides not to wager a place bet mid-roll but wishes to keep the chips on the number, he or she may request the bet be "not working" or "Off".
+For example, if a player decides not to wager a place bet mid-roll but wishes to keep the chips on the number, they may request the bet be "not working" or "Off".
 The chips remain on the table, but the player cannot win from or lose chips which are not working.

 The opposite is also allowed.
 By default place and buy bets are not working without an established point; a player may wish to wager chips before a point has been established.
 In this case, the player would request the bet be working in which the dealer will place an "On" button on the specified chips.